GSS-Cogs/linked-data-repository/documentation/services.md

 ### Adding a new service driver

-All modular service drivers used by this app are created in the same way:
+All service drivers used by this app are created in the same way:

 * Create relevant base class as `app/services/<name of new service>/base.py`
 * Implement at least one driver in `app/services/<name of new service>/drivers/<name of driver>.py`